Philhil/DienstplanDLRG/README.md

 ## Setup on Debian based Linux (Server).
 _People with other Distros like me with Gentoo should know what to do_

-* <code>apt-get install mariadb-server nginx php phpunit php-mysql php-mbstring php-zip php-mcrypt</code>
+* <code>apt-get install mariadb-server nginx php phpunit php-mysql php-mbstring php-zip php-mcrypt redis-server supervisor</code>

 * Clone this Project in your web dir like <code>/var/www/</code>